 A right to rent check is conducted when a prospective adult occupant of a rental property shows their identity documents in-person to a landlord or letting agent.
 A copy will be taken of the documents seen and stored.

-Whilst the referencing is not needed to take place until you secure a property, it is worth having these documents/details ready upon starting the process so that you can quickly get through this process.
-The references you need to submit will vary between letting agents/landlords but generally what landlords want to see are the following.
+Whilst the referencing is not needed to take place until you secure a property, it is worth having these documents and details ready upon starting the process so that you can quickly get through this process.
+The references you need to submit will vary between letting agents/landlords but what landlords want to generally see are the following.

 Once your references are completed, the landlord will need to approve these.
 Once approved, you will need to sign a tenancy agreement, pay your initial agreed rent and deposit to finalise the process of securing the property.